 Figure 1.
 A: Pitfall trap in a cereal field; B: Schematic representation of the sampling design.
 Data were pooled over months prior to analysis.

-In order to satisfy the different objectives, to keep a minimal distance of 15 m between each sampling station (location of each individual trap) so that they remain independent and to avoid depopulating the fields with a too high number of traps, we combined an incomplete factorial design with two sampling designs and different trap numbers at three periods in spring (Fig. 1 B).
-In each field (one field for each crop × cropping system combination), we placed three types of pitfall trap: (1) eight large traps (9.5 cm diameter, 7 cm high) filled with water, salt (50 g/l) and unscented detergent to break surface tension (20 ml/l); (2) four small traps (5.5 cm diameter, 7 cm high) filled with the water, salt and detergent solution; (3) four small traps (5.5 cm in diameter, 7.5 cm high) filled with alcohol vinegar.
+In order to satisfy the different objectives, we kept a minimal distance of 15 m between each sampling station (location of each individual trap) so that they remain independent and to avoid depopulating the fields with a too high number of traps.
+We combined an incomplete factorial design with two sampling designs and different trap numbers at three periods in spring (Fig. 1 B).
+In each field (one field for each crop × cropping system combination, five fields in total per year), we placed three types of pitfall trap: (1) eight large traps (9.5 cm diameter, 7 cm high) filled with water, salt (50 g/l) and unscented detergent to break surface tension (20 ml/l); (2) four small traps (5.5 cm diameter, 7 cm high) filled with the water, salt and detergent solution; (3) four small traps (5.5 cm in diameter, 7.5 cm high) filled with alcohol vinegar.
 Pitfall traps were filled to two-thirds of their volume with the preserving fluid.
 In April, only the eight large traps with the salt solution were placed in the field, whereas all three types of trap were placed in the field in May and June (Fig. 1 B).
 We chose here to compare the effect of type of preserving fluid on the months where the arthropod activity-density was the highest.

 The sampling stations were 12 m away from the edge of the field.
 In total, we placed each year 8 traps × 5 “cropping system-crop” combinations in April and 16 traps × 5 “cropping system-crop” combinations per sampling date in May and June, resulting in 80 traps per year (Fig. 1 B).
 Traps were left open for one week and the arthropods trapped were then preserved in ethanol (70%) for later identification.